Stolen Valor Act of 2013: Congressional Budget Office report

 H.R.
 258 makes changes to the current federal offenses relating to fraudulent claims about military service.
 As a result, the government might be able to pursue cases that it otherwise would not be able to prosecute.
 CBO expects that H.R.
 258 would apply to a relatively small number of additional offenders, however, so any increase in costs for law enforcement, court proceedings, or prison operations would not be significant.
 Any such costs would be subject to the availability of appropriated funds.

 Because those prosecuted and convicted under H.R.
 258 could be subject to civil and criminal fines, the federal government might collect additional fines if the legislation is enacted.
 Civil and criminal fines are recorded as revenues.
-Criminal fines are deposited in the Crime Victims Fund and later spent.
+Criminal fines are deposited in the federal Crime Victims Fund and later spent.
 CBO expects that any additional revenues and direct spending would not be significant because relatively few cases would likely be affected.